top of page

 How many litters do you usually breed before retiring the dog?

 We contract for up to 4 litters.
 The number of litters depends on each individual case.
 We consider a litter 2 or more pups so if a mom has only one pup we don’t count it as a litter.
 A female averages 3 litters in our program.
-If the puppies are exceptional quality their could be 4 litters (once a year).
+If the puppies are exceptional quality there could be 4 litters (once a year).

 Who pays for the spay/neuter surgery?